She's All That: Plot

 Zack Siler is the big man on campus at his Southern California high school.
-After returning from spring break, he finds out his girlfriend, Taylor, has cheated on him with a reality TV star, Brock.
-After Zack and Taylor's breakup, Zack consoles himself by claiming that Taylor is replaceable with any girl in the school.
+After returning from spring break, he finds out his girlfriend Taylor has cheated on him with the reality TV star Brock.

+After Zack and Taylor's breakup, he consoles himself by claiming that Taylor is replaceable with any girl in the school.
 Zack's friend Dean disagrees and bets Zack to turn any random girl from school into the prom queen in six weeks.
-Zack accepts.
-Dean chooses Laney Boggs, an awkward and unpopular art student.
+He accepts, so Dean chooses Laney Boggs, an awkward and unpopular art student.

 Zack attempts to befriend Laney, but she pointedly ignores his advances until he asks for her help with art.
-She reluctantly invites him to a small theater lounge where she will perform.
+She reluctantly invites him to a small theater lounge where she is performing.
 Intending to deter him, Laney volunteers Zack to perform onstage.
-Zack manages to improvise a routine with his hacky sack.
-Laney is impressed but still rejects him when he attempts to charm her again.
+He manages to improvise a routine with his hacky sack.
+Laney is impressed but still rejects him when Zack attempts to charm her again.

-When Zack shows up at her house, Laney reluctantly agrees to go to the beach with him and his friends, and they invite her to a party later.
-Laney says she's busy, but Zack persuades her to go.
-He enlists his sister, Mack, to give her a makeover.
-At the party, Taylor, who is embarrassed by Brock and jealous of Laney, publicly humiliates Laney and brings her to tears.
+When Zack shows up at her house, Laney reluctantly agrees to go to the beach with him and his friends, who invite her to a party later.
+Laney says she is busy, but Zack persuades her to go.
+He enlists his sister Mack to give her a makeover.
+At the party, Taylor, who is embarrassed by Brock and jealous of Laney, publicly humiliates her, bringing her to tears.

 Laney is surprised to be nominated for prom queen, along with Taylor.
-Zack then goes by Laney's house and asks about her mother, who died when Laney was young, and talks about his father, who is pressuring him to go to Dartmouth for college.
+Zack then goes by her house and asks about her mother, who died when Laney was young.
+He talks about his father, who has been pressuring him to go to Dartmouth since always.
 Zack leans in to kiss Laney but pulls back when she jokes that it is just to get her vote for prom king.